GaryStanton/phaser3-merged-input/README.md

 npm install phaser3-merged-input
 ```

-Then you can add the plugin to Phaser 3's global configuration:
+Then you can either add the plugin to Phaser 3's global configuration:

 ```javascript
 const config = {